timo-scholz/backlog_librarian/README.md

 Planned Features:

 - completely local, no accounts
-- automatically sync game entrys from plattforms like steam and gog
+- automatically sync game entrys from plattforms like steam and gog (kinda done)
 - gui
 - game info from online database

 ## Steam

-after the userdata.txt is generated fill in your STEAMID64 and an valid Steam API Key
+after the userdata.txt is generated fill in your STEAMID64 and an valid Steam API Key. the Rest is handled by the script

 ## GOG